sarankrish0413/adversarial_machine_learning/README.md

     * **outputFeaturesetCount**: How many features to generate (or create)

 ## **Development and Testing**
+After every commit, full test suite is run to validate the build using bitbucket pipelines.
 All test resources and expected outputs are in test/resources/.
 Make sure you run tests from root directory of project and NOT target directory.